 For switches that are more than 100 meters away, you will need a pair of SFP+ modules and the matching fiber cable between them.
 Depending on the length required, you can use multimode SFP+ and fiber to reach 400 meters and single-mode SFP+ and single-mode fiber optic cables to reach 10 km.
 For reliable 10G devices like SFP+ and fiber optic cables, you can visit FS.COM.

 You don’t need to rush your whole network to 10GbE in one step.
 Just start from the core switches that you use to connect all your access switches together and connect your servers and storage devices.
 Think about how many ports you need and if redundancy is a concern for you.
 Having two core switches stacked together to provide redundancy and also extra performance is a good design for a solid network foundation.

 After upgrading your core switches to 10G, it is time to migrate your key access switches and servers to 10G.
-You will see immediate performance gain in the most critical parts of your network.
-The rest of the network can stay as they are for the moment, because 10GBase-T ports are backward compatible with Gigabit links, and 10G SFP+ cage can also work with 1G SFP modules.
+You will see the immediate performance gain in the most critical parts of your network.
+The rest of the network can stay as they are for the moment because 10GBase-T ports are backward compatible with Gigabit links, and 10G SFP+ cage can also work with 1G SFP modules.
 You can upgrade the rest of your network to 10G whenever you’re ready or in multiple phases if you wish.

 I bet you must have a good understanding of what’s between the 10 Gigabit high-performance network.
-The technology is not complicated, especially with FS 10G switches, Cat6a cables, SFP+ transceivers and SFP+ DAC cables.
+The technology is not complicated, especially with FS 10G switches, Cat6a cables, SFP+ transceivers, and SFP+ DAC cables.
 We will help you build a user-friendly and cost-efficient 10G networks.
 For more information on FS 10G series switches, please contact us directly.